Private API

 4. Y-axis (span): Z × X (orthogonal, right-handed)

-5. Origin from origin_idx point
+5. Origin from weighted origin ref points

 source